Arike (film)

-Arike (So Close) is a 2012 Indian Malayalam romantic drama film by Shyamaprasad, starring Dileep, Samvrutha Sunil, Mamta Mohandas, Vineeth, Ajmal Ameer and Sreenath Bhasi in Supporting rolesBased on a Bengali short story by Sunil Gangopadhyay, the movie was produced under the banner of Picture Perfect and has a script by Shyamaprasad, cinematography by Alagappan, editing by Vinod Sukumaran, and music by Ouseppachan.
+Arike (So Close) is a 2012 Indian Malayalam romantic drama film by Shyamaprasad, starring Dileep, Samvrutha Sunil, Mamta Mohandas, Vineeth, Ajmal Ameer and Sreenath Bhasi in Supporting roles.
+Based on a Bengali short story by Sunil Gangopadhyay, the movie was produced under the banner of Picture Perfect and has a script by Shyamaprasad, cinematography by Alagappan, editing by Vinod Sukumaran, and music by Ouseppachan.

 The film, a romantic drama, is about the shades of love that vary in a relationship woven around three individuals.

 Plot

 Kalpana's parents are against her marrying Shanthanu, and they try to bring proposals from their own (Brahmin) community.
 At one point, Kalpana's aunt tricks her into meeting a guy, Sanjay, whom they hope Kalpana will like and marry.
 While they travel with Sanjay in his car, they meet with an accident, causing some scars on Kalpana's face and giving her a disfigured toe.
 After the accident, Kalpana backs out from the relationship with Shanthanu and gives in to her parents' wishes to marry Sanjay.
 Anuradha feels bad for Shanthanu and tries to console him.
 It is then that Shanthanu realizes that Kalpana has actually not loved him at all.
 Though his actual love was near him, so close, he failed to recognise it (this is where the name of this film gets significance).